Westgate station (Metro Transit)

-Westgate is a light rail station along the Metro Green Line in Saint Paul, Minnesota.
+Westgate station is a light rail station along the Metro Green Line in Saint Paul, Minnesota.
 It is located in the median of University Avenue with split side platforms either side of Berry Street.

+Description

 The westbound platform in on the north side of the tracks west of Berry Street, while the eastbound platform is on the south side of the tracks on the east side of the intersection.
 It is the last station in Saint Paul before entering Minneapolis.

+History

 Construction in this area began in March 2011.
 The station opened along with the rest of the line in 2014.
 Unlike other stations along University Avenue in Saint Paul, it is named after the area rather than the cross street.
 The name "Westgate" comes from the area being the western gateway into Saint Paul.
 Before the construction of I-94 and Highway 280 it was known as the "West End Manufacturing District."
 The Westgate Business Center is located immediately north of the station.